American Liberty Financial Network

 It occurred to me that we are no different; with the advent of social media folding into our daily lives, we are all transparent.
 If you write a blog, post a political opinion, pose in a photo, it is for all to see and see forever.

+Nothing could be more accurate than the fact that how we live and how we interact with our prospects and clients has and will continue to change.
 The new transparency means a power shift between customers and those trying to serve and profit from them.
 When your clients and prospects can see you and find you, and vice versa, the dynamics of those relationships change dramatically, providing for all kinds of possible relationship changes.
-Nothing could be truer than the fact that how we live and how we interact with our prospects and clients has and will continue to change.
 Selling insurance will never quite be the same; try and hide something from your past or a negative feature in the annuity; it isn’t possible any longer.

-I see the coming change in all sorts of ways; advertising comes to mind.
+I see the coming change in ways; advertising comes to mind.
 Recently I saw an ad for an annuity that showed a return of 16.1% as an annual return.
 Not bad, really, but with the advent of All Things Google.
 It is easy to determine if this is accurate or a bait and switch.
-Does that mean that in the future, we will have more truth in advertising?
+Does that mean that we will have more truth in advertising in the future?
 Or does it mean we will all be held to a different standard?

 For me, I think it is a great time to be in the annuity business.
 It is really a sort of sunlight shining on all of us; there are fewer and fewer shadows in which to hide.
 Just think of it; we have nothing to hide except the truth—no worries about clients losing money or fear of exposure of not disclosing risks.